jaredly/ferver/README.md

 - You've deprecated any feature.
 - You've fixed a bug that people could have been using as a feature.
 - You've refactored a non-trivial portion of your code.
-- You've updated an external dependency, which is not a significant aspect of your public API, that may introduce some breaking changes.
+- You've updated an external dependency that may introduce some breaking changes.
 - You've changed one of your dependencies.

 Minor versions should be bumped __liberally__.